deval-shah/enterprise-search/docs/testing.md

 This will set up the necessary components for running the tests against the API server.

-To run the test suite:
+To run the test suite, open a new terminal and follow these steps:

 1. Ensure you're in the project root directory.